How the Strait of Hormuz attacks could disrupt global oil supplies and affect your gas prices

 The US and its allies are likely to increase their military presence in the region in response to the attacks.
 The International Maritime Organization is set to meet on May 15 to discuss the situation and potential measures to improve security in the region.
 A report by the US Energy Information Administration is also due to be released on May 20, which could provide further insight into the impact of the attacks on global oil supplies.
 The attacks may also lead to a shift towards more expensive and environmentally friendly energy sources, as companies and governments seek to reduce their reliance on oil from the region.

-How Ukraine's strikes on Russian oil infrastructure could disrupt global energy markets and affect your gas prices
+How Ukraine's drone strikes on Russian oil facilities could trigger a global oil price shock, affecting your gas prices and portfolio